-If you’re specifically seeking a dog that will quickly become a member of your family, you may have just found it.
+When it comes to Poodle-mix designer breeds, there are a lot of options to choose from.
+There are many such hybrids, and they all vary in their characteristics.
+They can be cuddly and cute, or energetic and mischievous.
+It is often hard to find a designer breed that has a truly balanced set of character traits.
+But, if you’re specifically seeking a dog that will quickly become a member of your family, you may have just found it.
 The Springerdoodle is one of the most popular designer dog breeds (it is a a cross between a purebred English Springer Spaniel and Poodle) because it makes a fantastic family pet.
+They have a variety of lovely traits, and at their core they are just big friendly goofs.
 These enthusiastic and active dogs really love being around people, and they also enjoy being around other pets.
 The dogs thrive off of company and make an effort to plaster smiles on the faces of everyone around them.
 They are loyal, smart, easy to train, and eager to please.
 In other words, Springerdoodles are absolutely ideal family pets.

 This dog breed could be perfect for your family if you want a dog who will lift your spirits and entertain you both in the great outdoors and inside your home.
-While it’s hard to imagine a home that wouldn’t benefit from the presence of a Springerdoodle, every dog owner has their own needs and interests.
+They can even show a bit of a protective character, guarding their family with utmost loyalty.
+And while it’s hard to imagine a home that wouldn’t benefit from the presence of a Springerdoodle, every dog owner has their own needs and interests.
 Most people would adore having one of these pups around, while others might have different qualities that they seek out in a canine companion.
 Keep your eyes glued to this page and scroll away to learn some important facts about these great dogs and find out if this could be the ideal pup for you!
 There could very well be a Springerdoodle in your future.
 The only way to know for sure is to read on!

 The Springerdoodle is a cross between a purebred English Springer Spaniel and Poodle.

+And while the origins of their emergence are not really known, their parentage can tell us pretty much all we need to know.
 The Springerdoodle is a cross between a purebred English Springer Spaniel and Poodle.
-Like all hybrid dog breeds, which traits any Springerdoodle puppy will take from the parental breeds is almost impossible to predict.
-Some will favour the English Springer Spaniel more than the Poodle, while others will go the other way.
+These are old and loved breeds, with origins reaching far back in time.
+Looking at them, we can certainly learn a lot more about their offspring, the Springerdoodle.
+Still, like all hybrid dog breeds, which traits any Springerdoodle puppy will take from the parental breeds is almost impossible to predict.
+Some will favor the English Springer Spaniel more than the Poodle, while others will go the other way.
 It’s a roll of the dice every time and no two Springerdoodles are exactly alike (even amongst puppies born to the same litter!).
-Many dog owners love that no other pup will be quite like their unique hybrid, while others prefer the predictability of a purebred pup.
+In fact, even the most reputable breeders won’t be able to tell you for certain how a litter will turn out.
+However, you’ll find that many dog owners love that no other pup will be quite like their unique hybrid, while others prefer the predictability of a purebred pup.
 It’s a matter of taste.
+Either way, don’t expect your breeder to hand over a tidy pedigree which follows a set list of breed characteristics.
+There’s simply a lot that is unpredictable with the Springerdoodle!

 Food / Diet

 If you are ever concerned about what to feed your dog, it’s always wise to check in with a veterinarian first.
 Sure, dog food manufacturers and pet blogs provide useful feeding guidelines.
 However, all dogs are different and each has their own needs.
 The only person qualified to determine the specific dietary needs of your pooch is a vet.
-So, always consult your vet before making any changes to what your poor into your pup’s food dish.
+So, always consult your vet before making any changes to what you pour into your pup’s food dish.
+A sudden change of diet can have an adverse effect on your dog’s digestive system and health, so if making a switch, it's best to get advice on it from a professional.

 The Springerdoodle is a smart dog that is easy to train.